nixcloud/nix-shell-workshop/README.md

 ## go programs

 this example features a minimal webserver.
-It can show a "Hello World" message on port 8080.
+It shows a "Hello World" html page on port 8080.
-To start the Server use:
+To start the Server run:

+    cd goexample
+    nix-shell
     go run helloworld.go

 ## qt program